Pithikos/bootchain/README.md

 command just tells the script to wait for the next script to finish before continuing.
 Simple, right?
 Ofcourse you are given some more variables and functions you can use but EVERYTHING is optional!

+**Idiot-safe**
+The user has little to take into concideration when making a bootstrap.
+As an example when the last child has finished, the return value will be propagated automatically from child to child as long as the user doesn't add an exit command explicitly.

+**Permissive**
+Bootstrap can be anything from a bootstrap in BASH to a normal program.
+The only advantage of using a BASH as bootstrap is that you then use the API and thus achieve full recursion (in practice return values and cleanups).

 **Recursion when it makes sense**
 You can achieve full recursion behaviour by using the API.
 However